cristianoliveira/distributex/README.md

    - [ ] Fallback for service loading
  - [x] Implement the 3rd service
  - [ ] Communication between widgets?
+ - [ ] Describe infra and deploy a demo to AWS

 ## Getting started